freqtrade/freqtrade/docs/advanced-setup.md

 Log messages are send to `journald` with the `user` facility.
 So you can see them with the following commands:

 * `journalctl -f` -- shows Freqtrade log messages sent to `journald` along with other log messages fetched by `journald`.
+* `journalctl -f -u freqtrade.service` -- this command can be used when the bot is run as a `systemd` service.

-There are many options to filter the messages, see manual pages for the `journalctl` utility.
+There are many other options in the `journalctl` utility to filter the messages, see manual pages for this utility.

 On many systems `syslog` (`rsyslog`) fetches data from `journald` (and vice versa), so both `--logfilename syslog` or `--logfilename journald` can be used and the messages be viewed with both `journalctl` and a syslog viewer utility.
 You can combine this in any way which suites you better.